Creating a shoot list

 Additional notes that will facilitate the process

 Your shots should be clearly organised based on the location of the shoot.
 Sometimes in a complex video filming can take place in multiple locations and it is easy to lose track of what was filmed and where.
 It can make things easier to shoot similar scenes together because you can film everything you need to at a specific period of time which will save resources and increase efficiency.
-More often than not, a production team won’t film a video in the same order as the storyboard, so a shoot list can prove very helpful.
+More often than not, a production team won’t film a video in the same order as the storyboard, so a shot list can prove very helpful.

 Different Types of Shots

-The video production team will also need to determine what kind of shoot they will be filming, whether it’s a close up or wide shot.
+The video production team will also need to determine what kind of shot they will be filming, whether it’s a close up or wide shot.
 This will also detail the specific camera angles that will be required and the movement of the camera to create the desired effect.
 Camera angles can be high or low and they could be on a handheld device or a crane.
 These are all important considerations for a video production team and is only a very small part of the process.
 Once the camera is arranged for each scene the production team then need to do the same but for audio devices.

-The shoot list will also need to identify the object of each shot or scene, whether this is a single actor, an employee, a group of people, a prop or something that is focal for each of the shots.
+The shot list will also need to identify the object of each shot or scene, whether this is a single actor, an employee, a group of people, a prop or something that is focal for each of the shots.
 The shot description is integral to this process because it will give the production team a clear outline of what needs to happen in each shot.
 The description will also include information on what actor will be in the scene, what action they need to take and any props that are involved as well as what the camera will need to capture.

 This document is invaluable in any production process and it can help production teams map out the direction of your video and consult it through each stage of the production process.
-Once each of the shots have been captured in accordance with the shoot list, the video production team can then start putting together the various components to create the final video.
+Once each of the shots have been captured in accordance with the shot list, the video production team can then start putting together the various components to create the final video.

-If you have never worked with a video production agency before, you don’t need to worry too much about things like the shoot list because this will be something that they will take care of.
+If you have never worked with a video production agency before, you don’t need to worry too much about things like the shot list because this will be something that they will take care of.
 The more information that you can provide however will really help the team create a comprehensive list that will capture everything that you want to and save time during the editing process.
 Working with a video production company is one of the most effective ways that you can create high quality, high value content that really does engage with your audience.

 Are you ready to succeed with great video production?